necst/qc-with-matlab/README.md

 Each folder contains the slides and the code used in the corresponding lecture.
 Feel free to use them to learn and develop novel quantum algorithms!

+## Acknowledgements

+A special thanks to MathWorks, which has supported the Quantum Computing with MATLAB Curriculum Development Project.

 ## Contacts

-In case you have any doubts, feel free to reach out:
+In case you have any doubts, feel free to reach out the lecturer:

 Marco Venere - marco.venere@polimi.it